There is an old sales joke that goes like this –

 “A sales pipeline is a visual description of your company’s sales process and how your company tracks a prospects’ progress through each stage of the process.”

 Some describe a sales pipeline as a funnel, while some keep it simple as a horizontal line.
-Either way, they show the various stages of prospect-customer transformation.
+Either way, they show the various pipeline stages of prospect-customer transformation.

 A sales pipeline is more than just a fancy word in the world of sales.
 It is one of the most important tools of all sales management operations.
 Unfortunately, not many sales managers are trained in the effective management of pipelines.
 A study by HBR proves this.
 It found that 61% of executives think their sales managers are not adequately trained in pipeline management.